tomsjansons/st-vgi/README.md

 - Without knowing the size of the input, first attempt naive approach without any perf optimisations
   - Read in the whole file
   - First pass find common words, warn for any new common words that aren't marked as exceptions
-  - Second pass all entries and match by stripping common words and applying normalisation
+  - Second pass all entries and match by stripping common words and applying matching

+## After some analysis

+- Some special cases identified
+  - Treat &amp as a special char as it's some encoding thing from html